Security Data Works

 Quantified TCO comparison.

 Current Splunk spend (license, infrastructure, ops, professional services) versus modeled MOAR stack cost (Iceberg foundation, chosen query engine, storage tier, ingestion layer, ops overhead) over a three-year horizon.
-Sensitivity bands attached for each major variable — ingest growth rate, retention horizon extension, additional source onboarding.
+Sensitivity bands attached for each major variable, including ingest growth rate, retention horizon extension, and additional source onboarding.
 The output is a spreadsheet your CFO can audit, not a headline number to defend.

 Workload classification.